 The Orion StarShoot 5MP (2592×1944) camera is powered by a 5MP one-shot color sensor.
-This camera, with its 2.2-micron square pixel size, is good for capturing magnified exposures of objects like planes, the moon and the sun.
+This camera, with its 2.2-micron square pixel size, is good for capturing magnified exposures of objects like planets, the moon, and the sun.

 DSLR Cameras For Astrophotography

-Canon’s product offers the option of 6fps continuous shooting speeds (also useful in astrophotography,) as well as a LCD screen you can tilt to help when focusing.
+Canon’s product offers the option of 6fps continuous shooting speeds, also useful in astrophotography, as well as an LCD screen you can tilt to help when focusing.

 - Not weatherproof